Good UX makes products usable

 How revisions work: You'll get a first version, then two rounds of revisions.
 You'll comment directly in the Figma file, and we'll iterate from there.

 Approval matters: Once a screen is approved, it's locked.
-If we're doing phased development (design and build in parallel), screens move to development after approval.
-No revisions once development has started.
+If we're doing phased work (design and build in parallel), screens move to the team after approval.
+No revisions once the build has started.
 We make sure you're happy before moving forward.

-What you get depends on whether you're doing design only or design + development with us.
+What you get depends on whether you're doing design only or design + build with us.

 Design only projects: You'll receive the complete Figma design file.
 It's yours.
-Organized, clean, and ready to hand off to your developers.
+Organized, clean, and ready to hand off to your team.

-Design + development projects: You'll receive the finished product.
-We use the design internally to build, but the final deliverable is the working website or app, not the design files.
+Design + build projects: You'll receive the finished website or app.
+We use the design internally to build, but the final deliverable is the working result, not the design files.

 More than pretty mockups.
-You’ll receive organized files ready for developers that speed up development and reduce costs.
+You’ll receive organized files ready for developers that speed up delivery and reduce costs.

 Most designers deliver a mess: layers named "layer," no grouping, fonts applied inconsistently, spacing all over the place.
 Developers have to guess at design decisions, ask a dozen questions, and waste time figuring out the file.

 We don't just make things look nice.
-We build a system: reusable components, consistent patterns, clear structure.
-It scales as your product grows.
+We build a system: reusable UI components, consistent UX patterns, clear structure.
+It scales as your project grows.

 If you need to add new screens later, you'll have the components and patterns already defined.
 Your design stays consistent.
-Your product feels cohesive.
+Your user experience feels cohesive.

 You're not working with a solo freelancer.
-Our team collaborates, exchanges knowledge, reviews each other's work, and ensures consistency.
-We have the capacity to handle larger projects faster than a single designer could.
+Our agency team collaborates, exchanges knowledge, reviews each other's work, and ensures consistency.
+We have the capacity to handle larger projects faster than a single person could.

 Once design is complete and approved, you’ll move to development.
 Design and development are priced separately.
 You’ll know exactly what each phase costs before we start building.

-We’ve designed products for companies across industries.
+We’ve designed for companies across industries.
 Here’s what working with us looks like.

 Quick projects and updates